 - La Sierra University business as defined by the La Sierra University business policy. - Mailing lists that must be subscribed to as a part of taking a course.

-Procedures and requirements for requesting the creation of a mailing list:
+Procedures and requirements for requesting the creation of a mailing list: - Users may request a mailing list be created by submitting the completed Mailing - List Application form.

-- Users may request a mailing list be created by submitting the completed Mailing List Application form. - Mailing lists may have "-list" appended to any name to denote that it is a mailing list. - Mailing lists must have at least one faculty or staff manager who is responsible for the daily activities of the list. - Explanation of how a user can remove him/herself from the list must remain intact and attached to every message sent by the mailing list.

-A mailing list manager is responsible for the following:

-Maintaining compliance with the "Acceptable Use of Information Technology Resources Policy."
+Mailing lists may have "-list" appended to any name to denote that it is a mailing - Mailing lists may have -list appended to any name to denote that it is a mailing list. - Mailing lists must have at least one faculty or staff manager who is responsible for the daily activities of the list. - Explanation of how a user can remove him/herself from the list must remain intact and attached to every message sent by the mailing list. - A mailing list manager is responsible for the following: - Maintaining compliance with the "Acceptable Use of Information Technology Resources Policy."
 To report any violations, please contact "sysadmin@lasierra.edu."